As successor of George Searl Ebsworth, James Horsburgh was ‘a man who made peculiar remarks’.

 James received parting gifts from the Church Mutual Improvement Society, of which he was then President, (a Queen’s Reading lamp), from the National Girl’s School and teachers (a silver inkstand), from the Boy’s scholars and teachers (a carved oak reading-desk), and from the members of his church community who presented him with an epergne ‘of a very chaste design’.
 (Google?!!)

 James had asked to exchange benefices with a clergyman in the South of England, and thus, with the consent of the Duke of Rutland, he became vicar at the Church of St. George in Waterlooville, Hampshire, exchanging livings with the next vicar at Ilkeston parish church — John Francis Nash Eyre.

 James junior then was the curate of St. Pancras in 1876 when he was admitted to the priesthood at an ordination by the Bishop of London in St. Paul’s Cathedral on St. Thomas’s Day (December 21st).

-James Horsburgh senior died in 1899 at Blackwater House College, Eastbourne, the residence of his youngest son.
+While still at Waterlooville, James Horsburgh senior died, aged 77, on February 13th, 1899 at Blackwater House College, Eastbourne, the residence of his youngest son.
 His wife Amelia had died there in January 1881, aged 57.